 If you are currently completing Year 12 in Australia, you may apply for a place in the January semester before you have completed your final Year 12 assessment.
 Bond University will assess your application based on your predicted OP, ATAR or IB score provided by your school.

 Assessment for admission to the May or September semesters will be based on your finalised OP, ATAR or IB score.

-If you do not meet the minimum admission requirements, you may gain admission into the program through completion of a Bond University College pathway program.
+If you do not meet the minimum admission requirements for your preferred undergraduate program, you may gain admission into the program through the completion of a Bond University College pathway program.

 As a guide:

-- Year 12 students who achieve an entry score equivalent to OP16-OP21 are eligible to apply for admission into Bond University College’s Diploma programs.
+- Year 12 students who achieve a OP16 to OP21 entry score, or equivalent, are eligible to apply for admission into Bond University College’s Diploma programs.